-My love of animals comes from a very early memory of a kitten in a box sitting in our living room.
+My love of animals comes from a very early memory of a kitten in a box sitting in our living room and my heart exploding with joy on seeing her.
 Since that day many animals have passed through our home both as beloved pets and those simply in need of help including reptiles, birds and rodents.
 Many animals later I studied Animal Behaviour and Welfare at the highest level.
 I continue to update my skills to provide the latest ethical and science-based techniques to enhance the relationship between owner and pet.

 It’s been a privilege and a pleasure training first-hand with some of the world’s leading dog behaviourists.
 As a provisional member of the Association of Pet Behaviour Counsellors my clients can rest assured that I only use the kindest and most effective training methods.
 Plus attending many many lectures and seminars delivered by the very best in the business I delight in passing on knowledge I have gained to others.